 Benefits under Section 80EEA are over and above the ones offered under Section 80C and Section 24.
 Since the section doesn’t specify the point, it is understood that the benefits under are available for residents, as well as non-residents.

-Terms and conditions for home buyers to avail of benefits under Section 80EEA
+How can home buyers to avail of benefits under Section 80EEA?

 How to maximise tax benefits using Section 80EEA?